 The Department of Accounting, Business, and Finance participates with the Department of Economics in offering the major in Business Economics.
-The Business Economics program is described in detail in the Economics portion of the catalog.
+The Business Economics major is described in detail in the Economics portion of the catalog.

-Students majoring in Accounting or Finance may NOT also major in Business Economics.
-The minor in Business is NOT available to students majoring in Business Economics.
+Students majoring in Accounting or Finance may not also major in Business Economics.
+Additionally, the minor in Business is not available to students majoring in Business Economics.